Moving the cursor:

 Ctrl + a Go to the beginning of the line (Home) Ctrl + e Go to the End of the line (End) Ctrl + p Previous command (Up arrow) Ctrl + n Next command (Down arrow) Alt + b Back (left) one word Alt + f Forward (right) one word Ctrl + f Forward one character Ctrl + b Backward one character Ctrl + xx Toggle between the start of line and current cursor position

-Ctrl + L Clear the Screen, similar to the clear command Ctrl + u Cut/delete the line before the cursor position.
-Alt + Del Delete the Word before the cursor.
+Ctrl + L Clear the Screen, similar to the clear command Alt + Del Delete the Word before the cursor.
 Alt + d Delete the Word after the cursor.
 Ctrl + d Delete character under the cursor Ctrl + h Delete character before the cursor (Backspace) Ctrl + w Cut the Word before the cursor to the clipboard.
 Ctrl + k Cut the Line after the cursor to the clipboard.
+Ctrl + u Cut/delete the Line before the cursor to the clipboard.
 Alt + t Swap current word with previous Ctrl + t Swap the last two characters before the cursor (typo).
 Esc + t Swap the last two words before the cursor. ctrl + y Paste the last thing to be cut (yank) Alt + u UPPER capitalize every character from the cursor to the end of the current word.
 Alt + l Lower the case of every character from the cursor to the end of the current word.
 Alt + c Capitalize the character under the cursor and move to the end of the word.
 Alt + r Cancel the changes and put back the line as it was in the history (revert). ctrl + _ Undo TAB Tab completion for file/directory names

 For example, to move to a directory 'sample1'; Type cd sam ; then press TAB and ENTER.

 type just enough characters to uniquely identify the directory you wish to open.